BilyZ98/BilyZ98.github.io/index.md

 and cloud.
 My current research work applies machine learning algorithm to storage engine to make better decisions.
+My goal is to build intelligent system that can leverage the power of data to solve problems that are hard to solve well by traditional algorithm.

 Please contact me via email [zhuangzhutao@gmail.com](zhuangzhutao@gmail.com)